sriram-lab/Recon8D/README.md

 human_1_mapping.csv: List of metabolites from Recon3D with mapped Human1 IDs.

-example_datasets: metabolomics and histone PTM data that can be used to test the machine lerning code present in this repository.
-The rest of the CCLE data and trained models may be found here: https://doi.org/10.7303/syn68236153
+example_datasets: Metabolomics and histone PTM (original and zero imputed) data that can be used to test the machine lerning code present in this repository.
+The rest of the preprocessed CCLE data and trained models may be found here: https://doi.org/10.7303/syn68236153

+preprocessing_example.ipynb: Example code for preprocessing the original histone PTM data along with examples of z-score normalization and KNN imputation.